ibexa/documentation-user/docs/getting_started/discover_ui.md

 !!! note

-    If you have administrator permissions, you can also view and manage user accounts and site skeletons in the **Admin** tab.
+    If you have administrator permissions, you can also view and manage user accounts and site skeletons in the **Administration** tab.

     For more information about users and permissions, see [Users](../permission_management/permissions_and_users.md).